We’re Strictly Diatonic!

 Harpin’ By The Sea is all about the 10 hole, Richter tuned, diatonic harmonica.
 That’s the blues, 10 hole, or short harp to most of us.
 If you have a Chromatic, Tremolo, or Octave style harmonica, by all means bring it along, but you will need to invest in a 10 hole, Richter tuned, diatonic harp to participate in our workshops.
 An example is pictured here.

 Not sure where to get one?
 There will be a trade stand at the event, run by Hobgoblin Music, selling discounted diatonic harps.
-You can pick one up on the day if necessary.
+You can pick one up on the day.

-And if you’re understanding absolutely none of this, that’s absolutely fine – just give us a quick call and we’ll explain.
-Or visit www.harpsurgery.com.
-Don’t let this prevent you from coming and enjoying a whole new world of music making.
+In a nutshell we’re Bob Dylan rather than Larry Adler, but if you’re still unclear, that’s absolutely fine – give us a quick call and we’ll be happy to explain.
+Alternatively visit www.harpsurgery.com.
+Either way, don’t let any of this prevent you from enjoying a whole new world of music making.

 You will need a 10 hole diatonic harmonica in the key of C Major.
-The letter C will be stamped on the cover plate or on the side of your harmonica.
+The letter C will be visible on the box, or your harmonica’s metal cover plate, or on the end of your harmonica.

 You should bring a small set of 10 hole diatonic harps, including the keys of C, A, D and G Major.
-You will not be able to follow the full programme armed only with a C Major harmonica.
+You will not be able to follow the full programme if you only bring one harmonica.
+A limited number of discounted harmonicas in various keys will be available to purchase at the event.

 The following items will also prove useful on the day: